Economic history of Japan: Shōwa era (1926–1989)

+Japan's manufacturing sector experienced labor shortages in the early 1940s as a result of its military conscription.
+Japan forced prisoners of war and foreign labors to work in factories, including more than one million Koreans whom it took to Japan for this purpose from 1941 to 1945.
+Beginning in 1944, the Japanese government drafted middle school boys to work in factories.

 Over the course of the Pacific War, the economies of Japan and its occupied territories all suffered severely.
-Inflation was rampant; the Japanese heavy industry, forced to devote nearly all its production to meet military needs, was unable to meet the commercial requirements of Japan (which had previously relied on trade with Western countries for their manufactured goods).
+Inflation was rampant; Japanese heavy industry, forced to devote nearly all its production to meet military needs, was unable to meet the commercial requirements of Japan (which had previously relied on trade with Western countries for their manufactured goods).
 Local industries were unable to produce at high enough levels to avoid severe shortfalls.
 Furthermore, maritime trade, upon which the Empire depended greatly, was sharply curtailed by damage to the Japanese merchant fleet over the course of the war.

 By the end of the war, what remained of the Japanese Empire was wracked by shortages, inflation, and currency devaluation.
 Transport was nearly impossible, and industrial production in Japan's shattered cities ground to a halt.
 The destruction wrought by the war eventually brought the Japanese economy to a virtual standstill.

-According to a 2020 study, Japan used its imperial power to boost its industrialization.

 Post-World War II

 The war wiped out many of the gains which Japan had made since 1868.
 About 40% of the nation's industrial plants and infrastructure were destroyed, and production reverted to levels of about fifteen years earlier.
 The people were shocked by the devastation and swung into action.
 New factories were equipped with the best modern machines, giving Japan an initial competitive advantage over the victor states, who now had older factories.
 As Japan's second period of economic development began, millions of former soldiers joined a well-disciplined and highly educated work force to rebuild Japan.
-Japan's colonies were lost as a result of World War II, but since then the Japanese had extended their economic influence throughout Asia and beyond.
+Japan's colonies were lost as a result of World War II, but since then the Japanese extended their economic influence throughout Asia and beyond.